 - 10. I have considered with great care everything that is said in the application.
-Having done so, I consider that the Applicant does not meet the criteria set out in Rule 5 for designation as a Core Participant in Module 3 and, therefore, I have decided not to designate the Applicant as a Core Participant in Module 3. - 11.
+Having done so, my view is that the Applicant does not meet the criteria in Rule 5(2) for the purposes of Module 3. - 11.
 Module 3 will consider the impact of the Covid-19 pandemic on healthcare systems in England, Wales, Scotland and Northern Ireland.
 This will include consideration of the healthcare consequences of how the governments and the public responded to the pandemic.
 It will examine the capacity of healthcare systems to respond to a pandemic and how this evolved during the pandemic.
 It will consider the primary, secondary and tertiary healthcare sectors and services and people's experience of healthcare during the pandemic, including through illustrative accounts.
 It will also examine healthcare-related inequalities (such as in relation to death rates, PPE and oximeters), with further detailed consideration in a separate designated Module. - 12.
-The application is based on the Applicant either having played a direct and significant role in the matters to which Module 3 relates (Rule 5(2)(a)) or having a significant interest in an important aspect of those matters (Rule 5(2)(b)), and appears also to be put on the basis that there is a possibility that it may be subject to explicit or significant criticism under Rule 5(2)(c). - 13.
-I do not consider the Applicant played a direct and significant role in the matters to which Module 3 relates and so Rule 5(2)(a) is not met.
-The Applicant's role as the independent inspectorate and regulator of health and adult social care in England is one step removed from the operation of healthcare systems in England and the impact of the pandemic on patients, groups and services.
-While the Applicant can be said to have an interest in matters within the scope of Module 3, in particular in relation to discharge of patients from hospital and infection prevention or control, this does not amount to a significant interest in an important aspect of the matters to which Module 3 relates, in accordance with Rule 5(2)(b).
-I am determined to run the Inquiry as thoroughly and as efficiently as possible, bearing in mind the Inquiry's wide-ranging Terms of Reference and the need for the Inquiry process to be rigorous and fair.
-Given the vast numbers of people who were involved with, or adversely affected by, the Covid-19 pandemic, very many people in the UK could potentially have an interest in the Inquiry.
-Not everyone can be granted Core Participant status for the purposes of the Inquiry hearings.
+The application is based on the Applicant having played a direct and significant role in the matters to which Module 3 relates (Rule 5(2)(a)) and having a significant interest in an important aspect of those matters (Rule 5(2)(b)).
+It is also put on the basis that there is a possibility that the Applicant may be subject to explicit or significant criticism (Rule 5(2)(c)). - 13.
+I do not consider the Applicant played a significant role in the matters to which Module3 relates.
+I recognise that it did play a direct role in the matters that are relevant to